jonathanhogg/flitter/README.md

 ## Installing/running

 **flitter** is implemented in a mix of Python and Cython.
-I develop and use it exclusively on macOS.
-It is notionally portable – in that there's no particular reason why it wouldn't work on Linux or Windows – but I've not tested either of those platforms.
-Please give it a go and raise any issues you come across, or get in touch if - amazingly - it just works.
+I develop and use it exclusively on Intel macOS.
+I have done some limited testing on an Intel Ubuntu VM and it seemed to run largely as expected.
+I've not heard of anyone trying it on Windows yet, but there's no particular reason why it shouldn't work.
+If you have success or otherwise on another platform please let me know / raise an issue.
+It requires OpenGL 3.3 or above.

 If you want to try it out without cloning the repo, then you can install and try it **right now** with: